 - Raised Voices: Greeks have few reservations about yelling to make themselves heard and often speak with impassioned, loud voices.
 They may argue topics at boisterous volumes.
-However, a raised voice is more likely to be an expression of excitement and conviction than a sign of anger.
+However, a raised voice is generally an expression of excitement or conviction rather than a sign of anger.
 Alternatively, a Greek becoming more nonverbal and reclusive would be a stronger indication that they are seriously upset.

-- Personal Space: Greeks keep less personal space between one another than Australians.
+- Personal Space: Greeks do not require a lot of personal space between one another.
 Therefore, they may sit or stand at slightly closer proximities than what you are used to.
 It is not unusual to have one’s belongings or body touching the stranger next to them when queuing, sitting/standing on public transport or in a crowd.

-- Body Language: It’s safe to expect many hand gestures to be used during communication as Greeks tend to be more expressive in their body language than Australians.
-Furthermore, consider that newly migrated Greeks often interpret Australian body language as being stiff and reserved.
+- Body Language: Expect many hand gestures to be used during communication.
+Greeks tend to be very expressive in their body language.
+Consider that newly migrated Greeks may interpret Australian body language as being stiff and reserved.

-- Expression: Despite being animated communicators, some Greeks reserve smiles for close friends.
+- Expression: Despite being animated communicators, some Greeks reserve smiles and laughter for close friends.
 They may also make less use of humour in the initial stages of meeting people until they are comfortable with them.
 This can give them a more serious exterior upon first impression.

 - Gestures: The hand gesture that signals ‘Okay’ (by putting one’s forefinger and thumb together to make a circle) is an obscenity in Greece.
-It is also rude to make an open palm pointing at someone’s face.
+It is also severely insulting to hold up your open palm, fingers spread, at someone’s face.
 This is called the ‘moútza’.
 To make this gesture with both hands at the same time is thought to double the amount of offence caused.